paritytech/substrate-contracts-node/README.md

       in order to not miss any important changes.
 - [ ] Execute `diener update -s --branch my_polkadot_release_branch`.
 Manually upgrade the
-      `pallet-assets-chain-extension` dependency to the latest release branch and then `cargo update -p palle-contracts` for this repository.
+      `pallet-assets-chain-extension` dependency to the latest release branch and then `cargo update -p pallet-contracts` for this repository.
 The specific crate which is mentioned here is actually not important: since Substrate uses git references for its Substrate dependencies it means that once one package is updated all are.
 - [ ] Increment the minor version number in `node/Cargo.toml` and `runtime/Cargo.toml`.